Mets' Porcello seeking answers in pitching minutiae

-PORT ST. LUCIE, Fla. — For their first game in a newly renovated and re-named Clover Park, the finer details of which required construction crews to work at least through Friday, the Mets will roll out their second most expensive offseason addition.
-Righthander Rick Porcello, who signed a one-year, $10 million contract in December and will start the Mets' Grapefruit League opener against the Marlins on Saturday.
+PORT ST. LUCIE, Fla. — For their first game in a newly renovated and renamed Clover Park, the finer details of which required construction crews to work at least through Friday, the Mets will roll out their second most expensive offseason addition.
+Righthander Rick Porcello, who signed a one-year, $10 million contract in December, will start the Mets' Grapefruit League opener against the Marlins on Saturday.

-After several weeks of bullpen sessions and live batting practice — important spring training steps but not the real thing — this will be the Mets’ first look at the progress he is trying to make.
+After a couple of weeks of bullpen sessions and live batting practice — important spring training steps but not the real thing — this will be the Mets’ first look at the progress he is trying to make.
 Last season was an unmitigated disaster for Porcello, who said he is looking for solutions in the minutiae of pitching.

 "It’s very small things,” said Porcello, whose guaranteed money is bested only by Dellin Betances’ $10.5 million among new Mets.
 “It’s not major changes.
 It’s a matter of a couple inches here or there.